Gentle, creamy lather that helps preserve salon color while leaving hair softer and more luminous between washes.

 - Name: Redken Color Extend Magnetics Shampoo

-- Type: Sulfate-free, color-safe cleanser
+- Type: Sulfate-free, color-safe shampoo

 What you’ll feel